|Posted on January 31, 2019 in Firm News |

 When you encounter any resistance from a claims adjuster and believe it is due to procrastination or any type of bias against you or your claim, ask to speak with the adjuster’s supervisor and move up the chain of command to try and resolve your issue.
 Insurance companies have a legal obligation to process and investigate claims honestly, in good faith, and in a timely manner.
 Having a documented record of your correspondence with different levels of authority with an insurance company and records of any necessary appeals will also support your case if your issue proceeds to a bad faith lawsuit.

 If you suspect an insurance company has not handled your claim in good faith, speak with a Kansas City bad faith insurance attorney to discuss your options.
 In many cases, simply drafting and sending a letter accusing the insurer of bad faith practices is enough to encourage a more amicable dialogue about your claim.
 The complaint letter should include all the information from your initial claim letter.
 It should also include the evidence you and your attorney have gathered proving bad faith or examples of bad faith practices.

 It is not in the insurance companies’ best interests to allow a lawsuit to continue.
 This is generally more expensive than simply paying out on a claim and can damage the insurers’ public reputation.
 However, should your claim proceed to the lawsuit stage, remember insurance companies generally have in-house legal teams or keep high-powered law firms on retainer.
 You should approach such a situation with an attorney of your own.
-Contact the Wendt Law Firm P.C. to schedule a free consultation with our Kansas City attorneys.
+Contact the Wendt Law Firm P.C. to schedule a free consultation with our Kansas City injury lawyers.